 The gut-brain axis refers to a bidirectional connection between the gut and the central and enteric nervous systems.
 “Bidirectional” means that one can affect the other, and vice versa.
-It has been long known that depressive disorders are often associated with gastrointestinal issues, while clinical practice often shows a link between dysbiosis and central nervous disorders.
-Dysbiosis refers to an imbalance in the “good” and “bad” bacteria living within your gut, often resulting in common gastrointestinal issues like diarrhea, constipation, gas, and bloating.
+It has been long known that mood issues are often associated with gastrointestinal issues, while clinical practice often shows a link between dysbiosis and central nervous concerns.
+Dysbiosis refers to an imbalance in the “good” and “bad” bacteria living within your gut, often resulting in common gastrointestinal issues like occasional diarrhea, occasional constipation, gas, and bloating.

 How the Gut-Brain Axis Works

-Other studies suggest that communication between the gut and the brain is mediated by the vagus nerve, one of the major nerves connecting the gut and brain.
-Severing the vagus nerve inhibited the anti-anxiety and gene expression effects associated with the bacteria Lactobacillus rhamnosus.
-Further evidence has shown that stress (in the form of post-traumatic stress disorder, or PTSD) may inhibit activity within the vagus nerve and contribute to gastrointestinal issues.
+Studies suggest that communication between the gut and the brain is mediated by the vagus nerve, one of the major nerves connecting the gut and brain.
+Severing the vagus nerve inhibited the mood enhancing and gene expression effects associated with the bacteria Lactobacillus rhamnosus.
+Further evidence has suggested that stress may inhibit activity within the vagus nerve and contribute to gastrointestinal issues.

 More recent research has discovered other means of potential communication, particularly the products derived from bacteria within the gut that may signal effects within the nervous system.
-For instance, offspring from immune-challenged mice exhibited signs of gut dysbiosis, as well as behavioral abnormalities (including anxiety), disrupted intestinal integrity, and high serum levels of a microbial metabolite.
-Interestingly, when this metabolite was injected into healthy, wild-type mice, it induced anxiety-like behavior.
+For instance, offspring from immune-challenged mice exhibited signs of gut dysbiosis, as well as behavioral abnormalities (including occasional restlessness), disrupted intestinal integrity, and high serum levels of a microbial metabolite.
+Interestingly, when this metabolite was injected into healthy, wild-type mice, it induced restlessness-like behavior.